 Research shows that MAT treatment programs come with clinically proven success to treat substance use disorders involving alcohol, heroin, and other opioids and sustain recovery.4 These medications work to balance the brain’s chemistry, block the rewarding effects of substances, and reduce the psychological cravings to bring the body back to a normally functioning state.3

-Methadone is an FDA-approved synthetic analgesic that’s used to help treat substance use dependencies involving opioids and opiates.4 It acts on the brain’s opioid receptors to reduce the pain from withdrawal symptoms and stays active for up to 36 hours.4
+Methadone: Methadone is an FDA-approved synthetic analgesic that’s used to help treat opioid addiction.
+It acts on the brain’s opioid receptors to reduce the pain from withdrawal symptoms and the medication stays active for up to 36 hours.4

-Finding a suboxone doctor involves checking first with your primary care doctor to see if they’re able to prescribe it, are willing to get the waiver required to prescribe it, or can refer you to another doctor or clinic.
-Another option is to investigate the methadone clinics in your area to see if they offer suboxone, or you can check the SAMHSA’s Physician Locator5 to find the right doctors.
+Suboxone: Suboxone (or buprenorphine) is a prescription opioid medicine that blocks the euphoric effects of opioids.
+It is generally prescribed as a treatment for opioid addiction, including drugs like heroin, oxycodone, fentanyl and opioid painkillers.
+Finding a Suboxone doctor involves checking first with your primary care doctor to see if they’re able to prescribe it, are willing to get the waiver required to prescribe it, or can refer you to another doctor or clinic.

 Naltrexone blocks the sedative and euphoric effects of opioids and alcohol by blocking the brain’s receptors to reduce cravings.
 It’s non-addictive and is not an opioid or an opiate.
 Therefore it’s not considered to have overuse potential.
 It also won’t cause withdrawal symptoms when not in use.